Qalander/bitcoin-all-addresses/README.md

     nl concat.txt  > concatnl.txt

-4.sort and output unique addresses only from the previous concatenated file (requires large temp directory):
+4.sort and output unique addresses only from the previous concatenated file; set large temporary diretory for buffers and LC_ALL to C (faster):

     TMPDIR="$PWD" LC_ALL=C sort -k2 -u -o concatnl.uniq.txt concatnl.txt

-5.rearrange into the original order and cut only the address field.
+5.rearrange into the original order and cut only the address field (also set temp dir and LC_ALL):

     sort -n concatnl.uniq.txt | cut -f2 > final.txt